 All practicum experiences require objectives that are mutually agreed upon between the Field Supervisor and the student.
 The time frame to complete the objectives is the length of time the student will work for your organization.
 We have included examples of objectives and strategies that RSPH students have submitted in the past on the page titled Examples of Objectives & Strategies.
-Although each department has a slightly different form, students usually have to complete a Practicum Agreement Form (sample) prior to their practicum and have it reviewed by a staff and/or faculty member in their department and by their Field Supervisor.
+Although not required by all departments, some students will complete a Practicum Agreement Form prior to their practicum and have it reviewed by a staff and/or faculty member in their department and by their Field Supervisor.
 This form clarifies some critical information about the student's practicum.